The complete kit for budgeting projects like a pro!

 A realistic budget that anticipates opportunities and, above all, potential risks, is a guarantee of the project's profitability and therefore its success.

-Here are 7 tips for drawing up a project budget, a template and an example of a table, as well as a list of tools to support you! 👇
+Here are 6 tips for drawing up a project budget, a template, an example table, and a list of tools to help you! 👇

 What is a budget forecast?